mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 1. *Always rinse after using in saltwater*

-Washing the housing with freshwater as soon as you return from a dive is key.
+Washing the housing with fresh water as soon as you return from a dive is key.
 Often, your dive boat will have a camera "dunk tank."
 If it does not – as I encountered in the Galápagos several times – you need to have your own fresh water handy.
 In Ecuador, I brought a 3L jug of water for this purpose.

-After returning to my hotel, I would take the housing into the shower and thoroughly rinse it again.
+After returning to my hotel each day, I took the housing into the shower and thoroughly rinsed it again.

 2. *Check your o-rings*